aabiji/lakes/writeup.md

 that the water levels and temperatures of the great lakes have risen slightly.
 Which makes me wonder, what about the bodies of water in Canada?
 Canada happens to have a lot of lakes.
 In fact, roughly 62% of the lakes on this planet are in Canada.
-So this analysis will look at the water levels and temperatures of the various bodies of water in Canada to see if they too are increasing.
+So this analysis will look at the water levels, water flow rates and temperatures of the various bodies of water in Canada to see if they too are increasing.

 After a little bit of digging, I found [this dataset](https://collaboration.cmc.ec.gc.ca/cmc/hydrometrics/www/) from the government of Canada.
 This dataset is comprised of the daily and monthly means of flow, water levels and sediment concentrations (for sediment sites) from all the gauging stations in Canada.